Integration with AWS API Gateway

 # Set exec permissions on the Lambda function

-# - Access to pull the spirl-sync container image
+# - Pull the spirl-sync container image from ECR

-# - Access to the S3 bucket to store the trust-store needed by the API Gateway
+# - Access the S3 bucket to store the trust store needed by API Gateway

-# - Access to the API Gateway to patch / update the gateway with new versions
+# - Update the API Gateway configuration with new certificate versions

 resource "aws_iam_role_policy" "spirl_sync_lambda_exec" {